-Skip to Content
+Skip to main content

 Giga SS Store is the next step in Sei’s storage evolution on top of SeiDB.
 It splits the hot EVM state into its own dedicated state-store (SS) database so the node can scale toward the ~150k TPS target throughput, and so non-EVM modules stop paying write amplification for EVM state.
+After migration the SS layer is repartitioned into two cooperating stores: Only the SS layer changes for this migration.
+SC layer config is untouched and memiavl remains the authoritative source for the app hash, so this is invisible to the network.

 This guide tracks the canonical procedure in docs/migration/giga_store_migration.md inside sei-chain.
 Open an issue there if anything here drifts.